 If the system isn't currently making any other voice announcements, it begins the Vocabulary Test announcement.
+The SmartScanNG2 system outputs phrases through the speaker but not through the radio.
 After the announcement finishes, the System Functions menu reappears.

 If the system is currently making a voice announcement, the firmware displays the "System Is Currently Making Voice Announcements!
 Try Again Later" message and the System Functions menu reappears.